Titan triggerfish

 Brown Mesh Sea Star

-Brown Mesh Sea Star, Nardoa galatheae, is a genus of sea stars in the family Ophidiasteridae.
+The Brown Mesh Sea Star, Nardoa galatheae, is a genus of sea stars in the family Ophidiasteridae.
 The Ophidiasteridae are a family of sea stars with about 30 genera.
-Occurring both in the Indo-Pacific and Atlantic Oceans; ophidiasterids are greatest in diversity in the Indo-Pacific.
+Occurring both in the Indo-Pacific and Atlantic Oceans, ophidiasterids are greatest in diversity in the Indo-Pacific.
+Many of the genera in this family exhibit brilliant colors and patterns ...

 Mahsena emperor